fjarri/poetic_edda/README.rst

 but I had to make a few modifications in order to make them conform to Bellows's book.

-First, in some places in Gering proper name starts from the lowercase letter;
-I guess it was like this in the manuscripts, but I did not manage to find any system in this and just capitalized first letters names (this creates better connection between Old Norse and English texts).

-Second, Gering and Bellows use slightly different glyphs for Old Norse: the main difference is that Gering uses acute mark for long vowels, when Bellows uses macron.
+First, Gering and Bellows use slightly different glyphs for Old Norse: the main difference is that Gering uses acute mark for long vowels, when Bellows uses macron.
-This seems logical, because it helps to distinguish between long vowel marks and accent marks.
+The latter approach seems logical, because it helps to distinguish between long vowel marks and accent marks.
 In addition, Bellows uses "o with diaeresis" instead of "o with stroke" and "o with double acute" instead of "o with stroke and acute".
 But since Gering uses diaeresis with i and e to mark the separate pronounciation in a diphthong, this can become confusing; so I kept "o with stroke", but used macron instead of acute sign to mark the longetivity.
 It may be incorrect from the linguistic point of view, but it helps to read the Old Norse text.
+I will be glad to hear any professional opinion about this.

 Since the reader can see the Old Norse original near the translation, I omitted the proper names index from Bellows's book (although I can include it later,